Routine use cases

 What to do next

-For "How to keep a face yoga session realistic during calendar gaps", choose one low-pressure action: keep private notes focused on what was practiced.
-Use the related Orena guide for "How to keep a face yoga session realistic during calendar gaps" when you want app support for that action.
-The useful signal for "How to keep a face yoga session realistic during calendar gaps" is whether the reader can decide whether AI support should be used at all with less uncertainty.
+For "Realistic session: calendar gaps", choose one low-pressure action: keep private notes focused on what was practiced.
+Use the related Orena guide for "Realistic session: calendar gaps" when you want app support for that action.
+The useful signal for "Realistic session: calendar gaps" is whether the reader can decide whether AI support should be used at all with less uncertainty.

 Evidence boundary